 Because regulatory schemes vary by country, the Company (as well as parties it carries on business with) may be subject to rules and regulations in foreign countries of which it is not presently aware.
-If that were to be the case, then the Company could be subject to sanctions by a foreign government that could materially adversely affect its ability to deploy its products in such country or to subscribers in such country.
-The Company cannot guarantee that it will be able to obtain the necessary licenses and regulatory approvals in the future or that such licenses and approvals will be granted on a timely basis, if at all.
-The failure to obtain the necessary licenses and authorizations internationally could have a material adverse effect on the Company's ability to generate revenue and on its overall competitive position.
+If that were to be the case, then the Company could be subject to travel restrictions and/or sanctions by a foreign government that could materially adversely affect its ability to deploy its products in such country or to subscribers in such country.
+The Company cannot guarantee that it will be able to obtain the necessary travel permissions, licenses and regulatory approvals in the future or that such travel permissions, licenses and approvals will be granted on a timely basis, if at all.
+The failure to obtain the necessary travel permissions, licenses and authorizations internationally could have a material adverse effect on the Company's ability to generate revenue and on its overall competitive position.